Have your own question? Ask away at the bottom of the page and we will do our best!

 NOTE: This page was made 16th May 2018 and answering is an ongoing effort.
 Where there are questions now answers will follow as soon as possible.

 How much does Vaping cost?

-If you are on 20 fags a day a bottle a week usually does you.
-Thats £2.50.
-A coil should last you 2 to 3 bottles and they are £3.
+If you are on 20 cigs a day, a 10ml bottle a week usually does you when using a Mouth to Lung kit.
+Thats around £2.50.
+A coil should last you 2 to 3 bottles and they are around £3.
 That’s about £3.50 a week with us to have your 20 a day.